kfkchau/Legitimacy-Under-Acceleration/lkn - issue 004.md

 - repeated misclassifications in a benefits system,
 - infrastructure projects stuck in years-long queues.

+The environment includes how **rule resources** and **rule users** behave in reality:

+- rule resources: the systems, assets and objects the rules actually govern
+  (servers, models, data, forms, ships, planes, bank accounts, land, etc.)
+- rule users: how the people subject to the rules actually act under them.

 This is where reality lives.

 ### 3.2 Rule Makers – who writes and maintains the rules